BIGXT/kubeext-scripts/yamls-shs/kubernetes/README.md

+## verified history

+20200422 17:00 centos7 kubernetes 1.17.4 aliyun 4core16GB, verified.

 ## important notes

 To install a single node kubernetes cluster.
 It is more complex when facing not well prepared machines (existing old versions, broken networks, e.g.,).
-It is near impossible to setup a tool without serveral years' production experience.
+It is near impossible to setup a tool without several years' production experience.

 To make things easy, This note gives a limited installation with the following requirements.